ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Conditional Access Policies | **BLOCK - Legacy Authentication**:<br>This global policy blocks all connections from unsecure legacy protocols like ActiveSync, IMAP, PO3, etc.<br>**BLOCK - Countries not Allowed:**<br>This global policy blocks all connections from countries not in the Allowed countries whitelist. | Minimises the risk of the user in the partner organisation using credentials that have been compromised.
+Conditional Access Policies | **BLOCK - Legacy Authentication**:<br>This global policy blocks all connections from unsecure legacy protocols like ActiveSync, IMAP, PO3, etc.<br>**BLOCK - Countries not Allowed:**<br>This global policy blocks all connections from countries not in the Allowed countries list. | Minimises the risk of the user in the partner organisation using credentials that have been compromised.

 Azure AD design decisions in relation to inter-Agency collaboration for all agencies and implementation types